 Ataxia and the Endocannabinoid System

 Researchers have studied the brains of mice and conducted post-mortem investigations on patients with SCA.
-The results show that ataxia is associated with increased numbers of cannabinoid receptors in the cerebellum.
+The results show that ataxia is associated with an altered endocannabinoid system in the cerebellum.

 Cannabis contains a variety of active chemicals, including cannabinoids like THC and CBD.
 These molecules interact with receptors in the ECS to produce powerful effects on the body and brain.